 Between May 11 and 15, Madrid honours its patron saint with music, shows and endless activities for all audiences during the San Isidro festivities.
 They’re the most anticipated parties of the spring.
 Head to Pradera de San Isidro and enjoy five days of a complete cultural programme that combines the traditional and the modern!

 The famous television programme returns to Madrid, in what promises to be the event of the year once more.
 Fans of this mythical show have to pass a series of challenges designed to storm Takeshi’s Castle.
 On May 27, lovers of “Yellow Humor” meet to see it from the stands or live it in the arena.
-Dare yourself and your friends and sign up!
+Dare yourself and your friends!

 La Pedriza is one of the most important natural enclaves in Madrid.
 Located in the Parque de la Sierra de Guadarrama, in the municipality of Manzanares el Real about 50km from Madrid, it’s the ideal place to spend a day with your Erasmus family.
 Don’t forget your picnic basket, and if you’re brave, also take your swimsuit with you to test the cold water of the green pond.